Tom Gottelier

-Tom Gottelier (born 1988) is an English designer based in London.
+Tom Gottelier (born 1988) is an English creative based in London.

 Gottelier was born in London.
 He studied at the Design Academy Eindhoven and graduated from Design Products at The Royal College of Art in 2013.
 He is the founder of the Royal Amateur Expedition Society (RAES) and co-founder of the creative studio Featuring Featuring.
 He is also a Co Founder of "Designers on Holiday" (DOH) along with Bobby Petersen, an annual design festival located on Gotland, Sweden.

+Since 2022 he has worked as a creative strategist inside JPL and NASA working on environmental experience projects like the Earth Information Center and public artworks such as the Europa Clipper Trajectory Clock.

 Alongside his colleagues at the time, Bobby Petersen and Ed Thomas, Tom was awarded the Hospital Club's hclub100 award in 2013, described by The Guardian as "an annual campaign to identify the 100 most influential and innovative people working across arts, culture and the creative industries in the UK".
 The award was given due to the trio's work on The Paper Pulp Helmet; other winners of the award that year included Steve McQueen (film director), Marcus Fairs (founder of Dezeen) and Cara Delevingne (model).